top of page

 You will probably be greeted by someone who can direct you to the coat room, (to your right) and give you a bulletin that contains most of the service information, and a music book.
 Oh, yes, the closest washrooms are through the coat room.

-What about children?
+What about children and youth?

 How will I know when to sit and stand during the service?